APPLICATION FAQs

 A COI is a certificate of insurance.
 It is a summary of a vendor's liability policy, usually on a single page, with us named as additional insured on their policy.

-Proof of insurance (POI) is just that - proof that a vendor has insurance, which is good, but it doesn't add us to the policy.
+Proof of insurance (POI) is just that - proof that a vendor has insurance, which is nice, but it doesn't add us to the policy.
 Please don't send us a POI.
 Only COIs are acceptable.

 This is what we receive from the insurance agent after we've been added to a policy.
 Share this with your agent to expedite matters.